dravidam

 R. Karthika, a seventeen-year-old from Kannagi Nagar — a resettlement colony in Chennai that most of the city pretends does not exist — captained India's Under-18 girls' kabaddi team to gold at the 2025 Asian Youth Games, defeating Iran 75-21.
 After the victory, she said publicly: "We don't have enough facilities in Kannagi Nagar.
 People here are talented, they just need support and a chance."
 Deputy CM Udhayanidhi Stalin visited Kannagi Nagar personally.
 Four months later, an indoor kabaddi stadium — ₹75 lakhs, international-standard synthetic surfaces, gymnasium, training rooms — was built and inaugurated.
 Karthika herself opened it.

-Tamil Nadu won the FICCI "Best State Promoting Sports" Award in 2024.
-Thirteen athletes represented the state at the Paris Olympics — the third-highest contingent after Haryana and Punjab.
+Tamil Nadu won the FICCI "Best State Promoting Sports" Award in 2025 and Sportstar Aces "Best State Promoting Sports" in 2024.
+Three hundred and one athletes represented Tamil Nadu in international competitions.
+Thirteen competed at the Paris Olympics — the third-highest state contingent after Haryana and Punjab.
 India won its maiden Squash World Cup in 2025 — hosted in Chennai.
+Chennai hosted the WTA 250 tennis tournament.
 The Khelo India Youth Games 2024, hosted across four Tamil Nadu cities, saw the state finish second with its best-ever medal haul.
+Over five years, the state hosted seven international and over forty national-level sporting events.

 The UN's highest environmental honour